FlatFilers/flatfile-plugin-smart-date-field/README.md

 The maxFutureYears option specifies the maximum number of years into the future a date can be from the current year before it's automatically adjusted.
 For example, if maxFutureYears is set to 20, any date that results in a year more than 20 years ahead of the current year will be adjusted to be 100 years in the past.

-THe maxFutureYears default is 10 years.
+The maxFutureYears default is 10 years.

 ## Supported date formats